tamunoWoks/drivers_assessment/rough.md

 103. At 9:00 A.M. on a school day, what is the maximum speed permitted in a school zone in a rural area, unless otherwise posted?
      **= 30 km/h.**
 ---
+104. On a two-lane highway, when passing other vehicles travelling in the same direction, a driver:
+     **= Should pass on the left when safe.**
+---